 Life insurance and pension

 You may want to name your spouse or partner as the beneficiary on your life insurance through UBC (Basic and/or Optional Life).
-To do, submit a form to change your basic life insurance beneficiary and/or optional life insurance beneficiary to Payroll.
-Keep a copy of the form for your records.
+You can do this in Workday.
+For more information visit Making Enrolment Changes page.

 To change the beneficiary of your pension: